Neotron-Compute/Neotron-Pico/README.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-Please note that the models provided in the `3dmodels` directory are from various manufacturers.
-Terms and conditions for the use of the models remain with the original manufacturer.
+Please note that the models provided in the [Kicad/Models](./Kicad/Models) directory are from various manufacturers.
+Terms and conditions for the use of the models are as specified by the original manufacturer/author.

 ## Contribution Agreement